Your questions answered

-Yes, Chambers is prepared to advance up to £20,000 from a pupillage aware prior to starting pupillage.
+Yes, Chambers is prepared to advance up to £20,000 from a pupillage prior to starting pupillage.

-I am currently a solicitor in the UK or a qualified lawyer from a common law country.
+I am currently a solicitor in the UK.
 How do I go about transferring to the Bar?

-Fountain Court welcomes applications from solicitors.
+Fountain Court welcomes applications from appropriately qualified solicitors who meet our pupillage criteria.
 A number of members of chambers qualified as solicitors before undertaking a pupillage at Fountain Court.

-- Obtain an original Certificate of Good Standing from the Solicitor’s Regulation Authority (or any other relevant body for the qualified foreign lawyers) which is no more than 3 months old as at the date of the application referred to in (2) below.
+- Obtain an original Certificate of Good Standing from the Solicitor’s Regulation Authority which is no more than 3 months old as at the date of the application referred to in (2) below.
 Obtaining such a certificate may take some time so candidates are advised to do so in advance.

 - Submit an application to the Bar Standards Board Qualification Committee together with other supporting documents.
-The relevant application form and guidance may be obtained from the Bar Standard Board’s website: https://www.barstandardsboard.org.uk/qualifying-as-a-barrister/current-requirements/transferring-lawyers/
+The relevant application form and guidance may be obtained from the Bar Standard Board’s webiste.

 - Upon considering the application, the Bar Standards Board Qualification Committee will indicate which sections of the Bar Transfer Test the candidate is required to complete prior to being called to the Bar.
 Transferring solicitors are usually required to complete the Advocacy and Professional Ethics papers.